James4Ever0/openmule/README.md

 ---

-provide a offline training environment, for easy development
+provide a offline training environment, for easy development, which human or ai can be the end user and provide feedback

 ---